Marcus Spears (defensive end)

-Marcus Rayshon Spears (born March 8, 1983), nicknamed Swagu, is an American former college and professional football player who was a defensive end in the National Football League (NFL) for nine seasons.
-He played college football for Louisiana State University (LSU), and earned consensus All-American honors.
-The Dallas Cowboys drafted him in the first round of the 2005 NFL Draft, and he also played for the NFL's Baltimore Ravens.
+Marcus Rayshon Spears (born March 8, 1983), nicknamed "Swagu", is an American former professional football player and analyst who was a defensive end for nine seasons in the National Football League (NFL), primarily for the Dallas Cowboys.
+He played college football for the LSU Tigers, earning consensus All-American honors.
+Spears was selected by the Cowboys in the first round of the 2005 NFL draft.
+He also played in the NFL for the Baltimore Ravens.

-Early years
+Early life

 Spears was born in Baton Rouge, Louisiana.
 He was a highly sought after two-sport athlete in the country following his senior season at Southern University Laboratory School in Baton Rouge.
 On the high school football field, he was rated as the No. 1 tight end prospect in America and the third-best overall prospect after earning high school All-America honors.
 He was named first-team Class 1A all-state selection on both offense and defense following his senior season, becoming the first player to be honored on both in Louisiana since 1991.
 He finished his final prep season with 28 receptions for 435 yards and three touchdowns and 245 rushing yards and six touchdowns on offense and 22 tackles for losses, 11.5 quarterback sacks and four fumble recoveries on defense.
 Spears was also one of the nation's top basketball prospects.
 He was named Gatorade Basketball Player of the Year for Louisiana following his senior season.
 He played in the first ever U.S. Army All-American Bowl game on December 30, 2000.